Fat hydrogenation

-Fat hydrogenation is the process of combining fat – typically liquid vegetable oils – with hydrogen, to convert some or all of the unsaturated fat into saturated fat, resulting in a solid or semi-solid fat.
+Fat hydrogenation is the process of combining unsaturated fat with hydrogen in order to partially or completely convert it into saturated fat.
+Typically this hydrogenation is done with liquid vegetable oils resulting in solid or semi-solid fats.

 Changing the degree of saturation of the fat changes some important physical properties, such as the melting range, which is why liquid oils become semi-solid.
-Solid or semi-solid fats are preferred for baking because the way the fat mixes with flour produces a more desirable texture in the baked product.
+Solid or semi-solid fats are preferred for some baked goods such as biscuits and pie dough because how the fat mixes with flour produces a more desirable, crumbly texture in the baked product.
 Because partially hydrogenated vegetable oils are cheaper than animal fats, are available in a wide range of consistencies, and have other desirable characteristics such as increased oxidative stability and longer shelf life, they are the predominant fats used as shortening in most commercial baked goods.

 The process is typically carried out at very high pressure, with the help of a nickel catalyst that is removed from the final product.